RadarVisuals/RADAR/full_codebase_dump.md

     this.tokenId = null;
     this._loadingTokenId = null;

-    // --- MEMORY OPTIMIZATION: Object Pooling ---
-    // We allocate this ONCE.
-We never create a new object during the render loop. this._reusableRenderState = {
+    this._reusableRenderState = {
         speed: 0, size: 1, opacity: 1, drift: 0, driftSpeed: 0,
         xaxis: 0, yaxis: 0, angle: 0, direction: 1,